 Twice Removed: Environmental History and the Canada-U.S. border through an outsider’s eyes

-As I walked into Library and Archives Canada (LAC) for the first time, on May 24, 2017, a day after the Ottawa Senators had played a cracker of a game against the Pittsburgh Penguins, I passed by the statue decked in Senator t-shirts.
+As I walked into Library and Archives Canada (LAC) for the first time, on May 24, 2017, a day after the Ottawa Senators had played a cracker of a game against the Pittsburgh Penguins, I passed by the statues decked in Senator t-shirts.
 At least I knew that reference, I realized.
 That gave me some much-needed confidence.

 I wasn’t fully sure if I was on a wild-goose chase at the archives, if my query even made sense.
 The first archivist I spoke to at the LAC gave me only an empty look.
 Add to that the fact that I—a South Asian woman who had hitherto published on dams in modern India and had little historiographical insights about the United States or Canada—was researching the Detroit River after a degree in design.
 Imposter syndrome was at its zenith.
 After an educational first year in graduate school where I finally read deeply on U.S. history, I had decided to dive headfirst into research, mostly to assuage my insecurities as a scholar of North America.